 Obtaining Workers’ Compensation Benefits for COVID-19 Exposure at Work

-If you suffered injuries caused by the novel coronavirus and you suspect you were exposed to the virus on the job, contact Ankin Law Office to schedule a free phone consultation.
+If you suffered injuries caused by the novel coronavirus and you suspect you were exposed to the virus on the job, contact Ankin Law to schedule a free phone consultation.
 Our work injury attorneys can help you obtain workers’ compensation benefits by:

 - Obtaining medical records that confirm your diagnosis